 Virtual phone numbers are also much more scalable than traditional analog phones.

-Virtual phone service also comes with more advanced VoIP features than landlines, including:
+Virtual numbers also come with more advanced VoIP features than landlines, including:

 - Call routing